K-pop idols all aboard the like-share-subscribe train with their own Youtube channels

 From revealing their best-kept baking secrets to offering a sneak-peek into the backstage of a concert – a few K-pop idols have turned to YouTube to get closer to fans.
 Here’s looking at a few that we’ve subscribed to.

 Between music videos with high production values, luxurious brand deals, and glitzy award shows – the life of a K-pop idol can seem far removed from reality.
 However, behind all the glamour lie packed schedules, comfort cooking, and a genuine appreciation for the most mundane experiences.
-To give fans an insight into this, many popular stars have opened their own YouTube channels – incorporating their personal projects, vlogs, song covers, skincare routines, and more into them.
+To give fans an insight into the life of k-pop idols, many popular stars have opened their own YouTube channels – incorporating their personal projects, vlogs, song covers, skincare routines, and more into them.
 We round up a few that are popular.

 These K-pop idols have exciting and active YouTube channels